 - Meeting management roles: Give as many people roles as you can and vary who does what each meeting.

 - “Small talk” before starting: If the call starts at 10:30, it’s good to be online 5 minutes before hand.
 This can be a good time to do the general chatter that your team would normally so in the office.
 It’s an important part of team.

 - First 5 minutes: Get everybody to contribute to the meeting in the first few minutes, even if that’s only their name, where they are, what they’re working on.

-- Self-mute, not self-isolate: Nothing is more frustrating that being on a call where it’s full of background noise.
+- Self-mute, not self-isolate: Nothing is more frustrating than a call full of background noise.
 Get all delegates to join in when they want to but mute themselves when they don’t.
 Introverts can be especially sensitive to background noise, but they’re not the only ones.
 The exception is sections where you want interaction, for example a rewards section where you want to hear people clap, shout or say “well done”.
 A reward section like this can improve interaction.

 - Manage even more tightly than normal: “5 things to make meetings more effective” has ideas about running a meeting normally, all these rules apply and more.
 A remote meeting makes it easier for introverts to tune out when some people dominate and/ or go off topic.

 - Use the chat box and the voice box: Many systems allow you many channels, with a chat box which can allow many people to “say things” at once and a voice channel.
 It’s another way to keep people engaged.
 If you’re using chat box, do review it to make sure you don’t miss points (or have a nominated person do this throughout the meeting).